This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The American mafia wanted to build a stretch of casinos from this peninsula all the way to Havana – so naming it the Casino Coast.

 However, when Castro took control of the corrupt Batista, he kicked the mafia out, who then started Las Vegas in Nevada.

 This peninsula has some of the most stunning coastlines in the country, and ordinarily, we’d be voting for this one to be a priority to visit.

 The problem is the resorts lining the beach here utterly spoil it.
 All-inclusive package deals keep unwitting and unwelcome tourists in their complexes where the beaches are guarded and locals are not allowed.

 There is even a boom gate at the start of the peninsular stopping Cubans from entering.

 Interestingly, outside the confines of these huge resorts, Cuban life does carry on in Varadero with relative normality.

 There are classic American cars, casa particular, little shops and bars.
 It’s just tainted by the legacy the Cosa Nostra left behind.

-Share your tips in the comments below on what you think is the best of Cuba?
+Are you going to Cuba?
+Share your tips in the comments below on what you think are the best places to visit in Cuba!